frank-chris/covid-cases-on-map/README.md

 4. This file is then used by the webpage for displaying the chloropleth map using [Leaflet.js](https://leafletjs.com/examples/choropleth/)

+## Issues
+The colors of the features on the GeoJSON layer do not change simultaneously with dragging the time-slider.
+It changes to the correct color on hovering above the feature.

 ## References

 1. [Interactive Choropleth Map using Leaflet.js](https://leafletjs.com/examples/choropleth/)